 The Social Concerns Box for September is for the Mary Jane Simpson Scholarship Fund

-The Social Concerns Box for December is for A Wider Circle
+The Social Concerns Box for November is for A Wider Circle

 A Wider Circle is the recipient for the Social Concerns Box in December.
 It is a local non-profit organization that assists individuals and families moving out of shelters to more stable living situations.
 A Wider Circle also offers intensive courses on job skills, financial planning, stress management, nutrition, and parenting.
 Its mission is to end poverty.
 Anyone in need of help can find it there.
 In one year, A Wider Circle furnished the homes of more than 13,300 children and adults and delivered more than 400 educational programs.
 They also recycled more than three million pounds of furniture and home goods.
 More than 10,000 volunteers serve at A Wider Circle annually, including members of BFM several times a year.